 Strength training is an important piece of the fitness equation.
 Men and women should participate in muscle strengthening activities that work the major muscle groups (legs, hips, back, chest, abdomen, shoulders and arms) at least two times each week.
 Examples of strength training include lifting weights, using resistance bands and doing push-ups, pull-ups and sit-ups.
 Even everyday activities such as carrying groceries, playing with your kids and gardening can strengthen muscles.

 One of the best ways to support strength building is good nutrition.
-An eating pattern that includes five to six small, balanced meals per day fuels muscle growth.
 Protein, carbohydrates and fat play a major role, as does getting enough calories throughout the day.
 Read on to find out how each macronutrient can help you bulk up — and how much to eat every day.

 Protein and Muscle Building